Implantable Stimulator-Sensor (A3037)

 Notice of Obsolescence

 [27-JUL-22] The Implantable Sensor with Lamp (ISL) is obsolete.
 We have abandoned our attempts to combine sensor, stimulator, and light source into a single device.
-Instead, have separated them into an Implantable Stimulator-Transponder (IST), an Implantable Light-Emitting Diode (ILED), and a Subcutaneous Transmitter (SCT).
-We are retiring our Command Transmitter (A3029) as well, replacing it with command transmitters built into the Telemetry Control Box (A3042-B).
+We instead separate stimulator and sensor into two devices: the Implantable Stimulator-Transponder (IST) and a Subcutaneous Transmitter (SCT).
+When equipped with an an Implantable Light-Emitting Diode (ILED), the IST becomes an optogenetic stimulator.

 Description